redFrik/udk14-Clicks_and_Cuts/udk160107/README.md

 simple example demonstrating how to send numbers from processing to supercollider for soundfile playback.

+click the mouse to play next soundfile. if you click on the left of the processing window, the sound will play in left speaker, and likewise on the right.

-click the mouse to play next soundfile. you will need to install the oscP5 library for processing and provide a folder with soundfiles (see `var names`...).
+you will need to install the oscP5 library for processing and provide a folder with soundfiles (see `var names`...).

 ```
 //--supercollider code...